MSU-Beam-Dynamics/JuTrack.jl/README.md

     beam = Beam([0.1 0.0 0.0 0.0 0.0 0.0], energy=3.5e9)

-    # !!! creating a large lattice in the function as following will be slow and may result in an error
+    # !!!
+Creating a large lattice in the function you try to differentiate
+    # !!! will slow the computation and may result in an error.
-    # !!! create/load the lattice outside of the function if it is large
+    # !!!
+Create/load the lattice outside of the function if it is large.
     LINE = [D1, Q1, D2, Q2]
     linepass!(LINE, beam)
     return beam.r